sjbrown/misc_work/deckahedron/mod_combat.md

 unconscious, or just unable to stand or move.

-## Stamina / Exhaustion - Realism Mode
+## Stamina / Exhaustion - Gritty Mode

-> Realism Mode tries to simulate the negative consequences of exhaustion.
+> Gritty Mode tries to simulate the negative consequences of exhaustion.
 > Players will lose only their "good" cards to the *Exhaustion pile*

 Characters have 10 Stamina points.
 These points are represented by